purechilab/newstack_demo/README.md

 Many thanks are due to Brian Kuebler , Chris Crow for the original test drive idea, as well as all the ansible yaml files.

 ### Requirements
 You will need a Ubuntu 20.04 install.
-The prereqs for this eviornment are as follows Server VM has to have at least 1 Nic connected to the Lan/Wan and 1 NIC connected to your iSCSI network Access to at least 1 Pure FA running Purity 5.3 or higher (can be physical or VM) update/upgrade the enviornment using apt get make sure ssh is installed and running install git
+The prereqs for this eviornment are as follows
+Server VM has to have at least 1 Nic connected to the Lan/Wan and 1 NIC connected to your iSCSI network Access to at least 1 Pure FA running Purity 5.3 or higher (can be physical or VM) update/upgrade the enviornment using apt get make sure ssh is installed and running install git

+(best practice is to take a snapshot of your VM at this time, this will allow for quock restarts if something goes wrong or if you want a golden image to run demo from each time)

 ### Installing the demo